bugsbugsbux/notes-on-nix/notes-on-nix.md

   listed in environment variable "NIX_PATH".
 This should be avoided as it is impure (not reproducible).
 - **list**: `[1 "two" 3 4]`
-- (attribute-)set: What other languages call "map" or "dictionary".
+- (attribute-)set: What other languages call "(hash-)map", "dictionary"
+  or "table".
 See below.
 - function: Indeed, functions may be used as values.
 See below.

 Variable definitions are wrapped in a **"let" statement**, which defines